yanyongyu/githubkit/docs/usage/getting-started/configuration.md

 )
 ```

-Or, you can pass the config object directly (not recommended):
+Alternatively, you can build a `Config` object and pass it via the `config` parameter.
+This is useful when you want to share the same configuration across multiple `GitHub` instances:

 ```python
 import httpx